CODEJIN/HierSpeech/README.md

 ```

 # Structure
 * Structure is referred from the HierSpeech, but I changed several parts.
-    * Although original HierSpeech is based on the Monotonic Alignment Search(MAS) to get target duration, this repository uses Alignment Learning Framework(ALF).
-        * I believe this is not critical difference, but it may be changed when there will be a problems while training.
-        * ALF is referred from [Nvidia FastPitch 1.1 repository](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/FastPitch/fastpitch)
     * Stochastic duration predictor is changed to normal duration predictor.
         * This is just for simplicity of code organization.
         * If you want to apply the stochastic duration predictor, the implementation of the module can be found in the [VITS repository](https://github.com/jaywalnut310/vits/blob/2e561ba58618d021b5b8323d3765880f7e0ecfdb/models.py#L17-L95).